 The research by Sydney University found that more men are suffering from the physiological condition muscle dysmorphia, otherwise referred to as ‘bigorexia’.
 It’s essentially a disorder causing sufferers to constantly obsess about being too small, underweight, or underdeveloped.
 It’s considered the reverse of anorexia which is driving men to inject steroids in order to gain bigger muscles.

 Lead researcher Scott Griffiths is concerned ‘bigorexia’ is an unhealthy growing trend.
-He explains, it’s not just women who are at high risk of extreme dieting and purging.
-Men however, are disproportionately likely to suffer from quality of life problems like depression.
+He explains it’s not just women who are at high risk of extreme dieting and purging.
+Men, however, are disproportionately likely to suffer from quality of life problems.
 This is partly due to their perception of how they should look in regards to muscle tone and height.

 Mr Griffiths worries that due to the lack of willingness to talk, the problem is just getting worse.
-And while a great deal of women experience body image issues, he suggests it’s the men’s issues which case to case are worse.
+And while a lot of women experience body image issues, he suggests it’s the men’s issues which case to case are worse.